The UH VPN Service

 1) Your UH Username and password (and you must be currently affiliated with UH)

-Please note that use of the VPN requires some knowledge and familiarity with configuration of the networking features of your computer.
+Please note that use of the VPN requires some knowledge of configuring the network settings of of your computer.

 The UH VPN service is an advanced ITS project and is only supported through special channels at this time.
 As it is in pre-production, the ITS Help Desk is not supporting this service and questions should be emailed to: firstname.lastname@example.org